bigscience-workshop/historical_texts/README.md

 # historical_texts
-BigScience working group on language models for historical texts
+BigScience working group on language models for historical texts.
+We are currently working on zero-shot NER on historical texts.